auramagi/swift-scoped-state/README.md

 #### Swift Concurrency

-Use an asynchronous sequence when a value has an initial or synchronously fetched value followed by asynchronous updates.
-ScopedState evaluates the sequence expression when the connection activates and cancels its task when the connection ends.

-Concurrency connections require iOS 18, macOS 15, tvOS 18, watchOS 11, or visionOS 2.
+Use `async` to consume a nonthrowing `AsyncSequence`.
+A connection starts a new iteration when it activates and cancels the task when it deactivates.
+Supply either a fixed initial value or a synchronous getter for the source's current value:

 ```swift
 let message: Connection<Message> = .async(